 While the dough is rising, finely chop your garlic and slice your green onions.
 Grate your cheese and place it in the fridge until ready to use.

 Kimchi generally has a lot of liquid in it and you will need to drain it so that your rollups don’t get soggy.
-Using a sieve, drain all the liquid and set your kimchi aside.
+Using a sieve, drain all the liquid and set it aside.

 In a large pan, heat half the butter and add your garlic to it.
-Once the garlic has browned, add your drained kimchi to the pan along with the green onions.
+Once the garlic has been browned, add your drained kimchi to the pan along with the green onions.
 On high heat, cook for about 2-3 minutes.
 This is to ensure that if there is any liquid left over, it dries up completely.
-Allow the kimchi to cool completely before you make your rolls.
+Allow it to cool completely before you make your rolls.

-Sprinkle the kimchi all over the dough spreading evenly.
-Add the grated cheese on top of the kimchi again ensuring an even distribution.
+Sprinkle the mix all over the dough spreading evenly.
+Add the grated cheese on top, again ensuring an even distribution.
 Roll the dough to form a log.
 Make sure no filling falls out of the edges.
 I generally leave a little space on the edges so that the filling has space to spread as we roll.